Best Known For

 Answer questions and see how you rank against other players.Play Now

-Three years later he began building a mammoth and modern candy-making facility in his birthplace of Derry Church.
+Three years later he began building a mammoth and modern candy-making facility in Derry Church.
 It opened in 1905, setting a new course for Hershey and the candy industry.

 Quickly, the Hershey Chocolate Company's success far exceeded that of its founder's previous venture.
 His winning ideas included the Hershey Kiss in 1907, which the company's founder named himself.
 The trademark foil wrapper was added in 1924.